andela-stuff/cp-defence/README.md

 >> If you still can't find any expression that ensures that `req.body.user` is not null/undefined, then raise this as an issue.
 > * Ensure there aren't excessive calls to the server or database.
 > * Use constants (enums) to represent an enumerator list (a limited set of values).
 For insance, instead of `user.gender = 'male';`, consider using `user.gender = UserGender.MALE`.
+> * Ensure there are no commented-out code snippets in your codebase.

 ## UI/UX